digg1228/PortfolioS25/README.md

 ## Introduction:
 In this portfolio you will find examples of the following:
 - Scenario based Incident Report Analysis
-- Scenario based TCPDUMP Log
+- Scenario based Traffic Analysis
 - IAM User Audit